 - Northeasterly below 1 metre.

-- Northeasterly 1 to 1.5 metres, decreasing to around 1 metre during the morning.
+- Southerly around 1 metre, increasing to 1 to 1.5 metres during the morning, then decreasing to around 1 metre during the afternoon.

 - 2 to 3 metres.